Stably diffeomorphic manifolds and the realisation of modified surgery obstructions: Extended symmetric forms and the homotopy stable class

-\begin{proof} In this proof $\pi = \Z$ and $\Lambda := \Z[\pi] = \Z[\Z]$.
-We start by showing that the image is infinite.
-We will use the map $t$ from Proposition~\ref{prop:t}.
-By inspection of the construction, if $(H,\lambda,\nu \colon H \to Q) = \ol \lambda(M,\ol{\nu})$ then $t(H,\lambda,\nu)$ coincides with the 2-sided primitive embedding corresponding to $(M,\ol{\nu})$; recall Definition~\ref{def:PrimitiveEmbeddingManifold}.
 By Theorem \ref{thm:InfiniteStableClassPi1ZIntro}, we know that there are infinitely many manifolds~$M_i^1,M_i^2,\ldots$ each of which is stably diffeomorphic to~$M_i$ but that are pairwise not homotopy equivalent.
 We detected that the $M_i^j$ are not homotopy equivalent by using the Postnikov primitive embedding of $M_i^j$, which coincides with $t(\ol \lambda(M_i^j)) \in \bTwoPrim^{\Z}$; see Section~\ref{sub:PPE}.
 Since the $t(\ol \lambda(M_i^j))$ are pairwise distinct, the $\ol \lambda(M_i^j)$ must be pairwise distinct in $\operatorname{bES}^{\Z}$.
 This concludes the proof of the fact that $\ol \lambda$ has infinite image.
 The action of the automorphisms $\pi=\Z$ can at most identify these elements in pairs, so indeed we have infinitely many pairwise not homotopy equivalent manifolds.

 Now we show that~$\ol \lambda$ is surjective.
 The proof is analogous to the proof of \cite[Lemma 4.1]{HambletonKreckFiniteGroup}.
 Let~$(H,\lambda,\nu)$ be an extended symmetric form representing an element of $\SC(\ol \lambda(M_i,\ol{\nu}_i))$, where $\ol{\nu}_i \colon M_i \to B_i = P_{2k-1}(M_i) \times BO\langle 4k \rangle$ is a normal $(2k{-}1)$-smoothing.
 Since $(H,\lambda,\nu) \in \SC(\ol \lambda(M_i,\ol{\nu}_i))$, there is an isometry $\alpha$ and an isomorphism $\beta$ that fit into the following commutative diagram